Last Ninja 3: Gameplay

+The player takes control of the ninja protagonist, Armakuni, who must fight his way through the five levels populated by opponents, collecting necessary items in the process.
+As per the first two games in the series, the game is presented in an isometric view and the ninja can move in eight different directions and jump.

+If the player approaches an item that can be picked up, a picture of the item is briefly shown in the top right of the screen on a prayer wheel.
+Collecting items and using them in the correct place is necessary to progress and ultimately complete the game.

+On each level is a potion which can be picked up to restore the player's health to full, and also a scroll which allows the player to exit the level.

+Unlike the first two games in the series, the player can accumulate Bushido power through honorable combat, such as matching a foe's chosen weapon or engaging hand-to-hand without fleeing, which is vital for advancing through the levels.

+The game culminates in a direct showdown with Kunitoki in the heart of the corrupted temples, where Armakuni's victory restores balance to the spiritual sources, preserving the ninjas' mystical heritage and ensuring the endurance of their moral code against encroaching darkness.

 Development and release

-The Amiga and Atari ST versions of Last Ninja 3, as developed by System 3, began development in September 1990, and were released in the March 1991 for the Amiga and Atari ST. The game was originally writen for the Amiga, and it was the basis for the Atari ST version.
+The Amiga and Atari ST versions of Last Ninja 3, as developed by System 3, began development in September 1990, and were released in the March 1991 for the Amiga and Atari ST. The game was originally written for the Amiga, and it was the basis for the Atari ST version.

 Adrian Cale, the co-director of Last Ninja 3, stated that the game was conceived because "the Ninja games have almost become a genre in their own right.
 People buy them because they specifically want that type of game. ... years ago Last Ninja was state of the art on 8-bit machines, we're now trying to make it state of the art on 16-bit".
 Unlike its predecessors, Last Ninja 3 may have more than one enemy on-screen at once.
 Alongside this, the enemy AI was improved: Stan Schembri, a designer for Last Ninja 3, said that they are "a lot more intelligent", further stating that "they attempt to react to the way you move.
 In Ninja 2 if you were fighting that was it.
 In this one if you make a slight move, an enemy will try to come round to fight you from the back".
 Last Ninja 3 was designed with arcade-style gameplay in mind: this manifests in the form of changes to Ninja 3's combat, and the addition of bosses.
 Due to these gameplay changes, the game's joystick controls are also altered: while previous Last Ninja games have controls for turning and moving separately, the protagonist now faces and moves in the same direction the stick is pushed.